lordmuffin/homelab/README.md

 [] Fix ArgoCD Init creds
 [] Fix ArgoCD Install Creds for GH
 [] Fix all pre-req passwords with 1pass?
+[] Fix democratic-csi secrets (Currently has to be managed as a task)

 run task argocd:secret & repo with variables for user and pass Find a way to access Argo with no ingress.